theosnow1/Bayesian-Post-Stratification/README.md

 # Bayesian-Post-Stratification
-Reproducible RMarkdown pipeline comparing deterministic vs Bayesian post-stratification weights for ATE estimation in pre-stratified samples.
+RMarkdown pipeline comparing deterministic vs Bayesian post-stratification weights for ATE estimation in pre-stratified samples.
 Features data fallback, treatment/outcome simulation, quasi-Poisson modeling, posterior sampling, and visualizations of weight and effect uncertainty.
+This is not meant as a reproducible pipeline, as the data leveraged for this project contains PHI.
+This is a record of work.